Pakistan’s army vowed to avoid politics. Now it’s back in the middle.

 For decades the sacred cow in Pakistani politics, the army has suffered a heavy blow to its prestige just eight months after its outgoing chief gave a commitment that it would henceforth remain within its constitutional limits.

-A day before his arrest, Mr. Khan accused three-star general and Inter-Services Intelligence officer Faisal Naseer, by name, of plotting to have him killed, a statement that experts say crossed an unspoken red line.
+A day before his arrest, Mr. Khan accused two-star general and Inter-Services Intelligence officer Faisal Naseer, by name, of plotting to have him killed, a statement that experts say crossed an unspoken red line.
 These allegations, along with the seemingly retributive timing of Mr. Khan’s arrest, incited some of Mr. Khan’s supporters to target military installations.
 Altogether, these amounted to an unprecedented week of attacks against Pakistan’s “establishment.”

 “There is a rage among people about what has been happening over the last year, not only politically, but also economically,” says former PTI minister Shireen Mazari.
 “And everybody knows that the real power behind decision-making since the ouster of the PTI government has been the military, so the anger was directed at the military and not at the ... government.”